The Sound of Heaven and Earth 29 January 2005

 In any instant you may avail yourself of the power to love your enemies; to accept failure, slander, the grief of loss; or

 to endure torture.

 Purity's time is always now.
 Purity is no social phenomenon, a cultural thing whose time we have missed, whose generations are dead.
 Of eternal fulfilment, Tillich said, "If it is not seen in the present, it cannot be seen at all."

 Download individual scores created by Matthews for each instrument.
 Note that there are periodic silences in the scores, and that not all instruments start right from the beginning.
 The levels are quite low, and are directly relevant to the Composer's attention to volume and dynamic in the piece.Bass Saxophone Score - Download MP3 12.50MBCello Score - Download MP3 13.95MBDouble Bass Score - Download MP3 13.71MBElectronics Score - Download MP3 11.93MBFlute Score - Download MP3 12.50MBHarp Score - Download MP3 9.40MB

 Instrumentation included: Bass by John Edwards, Bass Saxophone by Tony Bevan, Electronics by Andrew Morgan, Electronics and Flutes by David Toop, Harp by Rhodri Davies and Cello by Neil Heyde.
 The ensemble was put together by Andrew Morgan.

-Conceived and curated by Seth Kim-Cohen.
-Part of Heaven and Earth, a multidisciplinary conference organised in collaboration with Goethe Institute London and the London Consortium.
+Produced in collaboration with Tate Modern, the Goethe Institute London and the London Consortium.